• Skip to primary navigation

 • Make a salmon and prawn pasta bake.
 Simply spoon the pasta into a baking dish, top with grated mozzarella and Parmesan and bake in the oven for 10-15 minutes until golden and bubbling.

-• Garnish with chilli flakes (for a bit of heat) and chopped spring onions.
+• Garnish with chilli flakes or red pepper flakes and chopped spring onions.

 • Use raw prawns instead of ready-cooked king prawns.
 Add them to the pan at the same time as the garlic and cook them until they turn pink.